meech-ward/Javascript-For-iOS-Developers/README.md

 ## Anonymous Functions

-In Swift, we call unamed functions closures.
+In Swift, we call unnamed functions closures.
 Or the inverse, functions are closures with a name.

 ```swift
 let wordPrinterClosure = { (word:String)->(Void) in